TSKangetsu/RPiSingleAPM/README.md

 # RPiSingleAPM

 RPiSingleAPM is a c++ API for RaspberryPi , it was tested on RaspberryPi3B , 3B+ , 4B , using RPiSingleAPM can make RaspberryPi using
-PCA9685 and MPU9250(MPU6050 , and MS5611) to build a Auto-Leveling quadCotper ，it means that you can easly using RaspberryPi with OpenVINO to make a computer-vision-base quadCotper
+PCA9685 and MPU9250(MPU6050 , and MS5611) to build a Auto-Leveling quadCotper ，it means that you can easily using RaspberryPi with OpenVINO to make a computer-vision-base quadCotper

 *\*This project is using GPL linsense*